 For the most part, canna lilies remain free from pests and diseases, which is just one reason why these plants are so popular for gardeners.

-One disease to watch out for is canna rust, a fungal disease that causes orange spots to appear on the leaves of the plant.
-Generally, this is caused by soil that is too wet, so it’s important to follow the guidelines for watering and planting listed above.
+One disease to watch out for is canna rust, a fungal disease that causes orange spots to appear on the green leaves of the plant.
+Generally, this is caused by too wet soil, so it’s important to follow the guidelines for watering and planting listed above.

 Occasionally, your plants may also fall prey to various viruses, most of which are specific to the canna genus.
 These are usually mild, rarely causing death but instead resulting in stunted growth or discolored leaves.